irinatu17/Art-of-Tea/README.md

 ---

 ## Features
 ### Existing Features
-:white_check_mark: *implemented*

 #### Home page
 #### Navbar
 The navbar is fixed at the top of the page, this allows a user to easily navigate throughout the website.
-The logo is located in the top right corner on a desktop and in the center on smaller devices.
+ The logo is located in the top left corner on a desktop and in the center on smaller devices.
  It redirects the user to the home page when clicked.
 On the smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
 A slide out menu opens when the burger icon is clicked.
 The difference in navbar for logged in, non-logged in users and admin:
 - For **non-logged in** users or guests navbar contains the following links: Login, Register.
 - For **logged in** users it contains the following links: Logout, Profile.